 The following theorem (and indeed rather more) was proved by Michael O'Nan and Leonard Scott (independently) in 1979.
-The version I need here is little more than is in Jordan's Traité des Substitutions - the important extra information is all in the wreath product case.
+The version I need here is little more than is in Jordan's Traité des Substitutions.

 A finite primitive permutation group is of one of the following types: affine, wreath product, diagonal, or almost simple.